Skylark0924/Rofunc/README.md

 ```
 @misc{Rofunc2022,
-      author = {Liu, Junjia and Li, Zhihao and Li, Chenzui and Chen, Fei},
+      author = {Liu, Junjia and Li, Zhihao and Li, Chenzui and Delehelle, Donatien and Chen, Fei},
       title = {Rofunc: The full process python package for robot learning from demonstration},
       year = {2022},
       publisher = {GitHub},